gipity/gipity-core-adk/README.md

 Visit [gipity.com/community](https://gipity.com/community) for access details.

 ### **Open Source Contributions**
-This scaffold is open source and welcomes contributions:
+This ADK is open source and welcomes contributions:
 - Report issues on GitHub
 - Submit feature requests
 - Share your customizations with the community
 - Contribute documentation improvements

 ### **Success Stories**
-Share your apps built with this scaffold!
+Share your apps built with this ADK!
 Tag us on social media or submit to our showcase gallery.

 ---